The Centre on Barton

 The Centre on Barton is an outdoor shopping centre in the Lower City of Hamilton, Ontario, Canada.
 The centre is located on Barton Street East bounded by Ottawa Street North in the western-end and Kenilworth Avenue North on the eastern-end.
 It was formerly known as the Centre Mall and before that, the Greater Hamilton Shopping Centre.
 It was a "plaza" for many years before being closed in as a "mall" and access to the stores was available through a front and back door of the plaza.
 In 2008, the mall was rebuilt back to an outdoor shopping centre.
+Some long time residents were not happy about the change from an indoor mall to an outdoor plaza, complaining that in the winter they now have to go outside to get from store to store, and navigating from store to store more difficult in general year round.

 History

 The Greater Hamilton Shopping Centre was built in 1955 and was one of the first shopping malls in North America.
 Before the 2008 reconstruction project, the mall had 1 floor (two of the anchor tenants had 2 floors).

 The present-day Centre on Barton used to be the site of the Hamilton Jockey Club Racetrack but in the years after the Second World War the push for Hamilton's eastward expansion had completely engulfed the Jockey Club property.
 On September 26, 1952, the racetrack was sold.
 The site then became the Greater Hamilton Shopping Centre.